-A: NASA will provide no funding for the course participants to participate in the course activities, except reimbursement of authorized travel expenses, which may include flight and accommodation.
+A: NASA will provide no funding for the course participants to participate in the course activities.

 A: Currently, the STAR course targets principal investigators, senior researchers and postdoctoral scholars.
-In the future, some parts of it might be extended to include students.
+In the future, a complementary course may be created to target undergraduate and/or graduate students.

 A: The review and selection of applications submitted in response to this opportunity will be made by the STAR organization team in accordance with NASA policy and other considerations.
 Applicants will be notified by NSPIRES of their acceptance.

 For any questions about the STAR program please contact Dr. Egle Cekanaviciute.